Your Expert Guide

 ---

 Fun fact: Westover Hills is one of the wealthiest towns in Texas.
-This incorporated city sits just 4.5 miles west of downtown Fort Worth; has its own town hall, city council, and police department; and boasts generally lower property taxes than other nearby neighborhoods.
+This incorporated city sits just 4.5 miles west of downtown Fort Worth; has its own town hall, city council, and police department; and boasts a lower property tax rate than other nearby neighborhoods.

-"Westover Hills is a quiet community known for its luxury homes with large, landscaped lots that are located on peaceful, tree-lined streets," says real estate agent Caren Parten.
-"A majority of the homes are larger and ideal for either indoor or outdoor entertaining, and the 'hills of Westover' are the best walking streets in town."
+"Westover Hills is a quiet community known for its luxury homes with large, landscaped lots located on peaceful, tree-lined streets," says real estate agent Caren Parten.
+"The spacious lots allow larger homes which are ideal for either indoor or outdoor entertaining, and the 'hills of Westover' are the best walking streets in town."

-Parten, who lives nearby, has been selling homes in Westover Hills for the past 16 years.
-She says she typically walks through the neighborhood on a daily basis, enjoying its wide streets and namesake hills.
+Parten, who lives nearby, has been selling homes in Westover Hills for the past 18 years.
+She says she typically walks through the neighborhood daily, enjoying its wide streets, namesake hills and scenic views.

 Parten offered up a few of her personal favorites about life in Westover Hills.
 Here's her guide to the area: